Home / Roofing / Are Metal Roofs Magnetic? Properties and Myths

 What Does “Magnetic” Actually Mean in Roofing Materials?

-Magnetic vs. Non-Magnetic Metals Used in Roofing
+Magnetic vs. Non-Magnetic Metals

-Steel Roofing -Magnetic
+Steel Roofing — Magnetic

 Aluminum Roofing – Nearly Non-Magnetic

-Copper Zinc Roofing – Completely Non-Magnetic
+Copper and Zinc Roofing — Completely Non-Magnetic

 Why Most Modern Metal Roofing Materials Are Not Magnetic